 How do airdrops work?

-There are several steps that involve distributing a crypto airdrop.
+Several steps involve distributing a crypto airdrop.
 They typically require a combination of smart contracts, data collection, and some distribution mechanism.

 Before you can distribute tokens, you must first define the criteria to determine who qualifies.
 For example, you can airdrop tokens to other token holders, reward users who have interacted with specific smart contracts of DApps, target new wallets, etc.

 The Starknet airdrop introduced a novel criterion that allowed even Github developers who made commits within a certain time frame to claim STRK.
-Virtually any parameter you can think of or is enforceable on the blockchain one can use to distribute crypto.
+Virtually any parameter you can think of, or that is enforceable on the blockchain can be used to distribute crypto.

 Some projects require users to claim tokens by interacting with a smart contract, while others distribute tokens directly into users’ wallets.